 By evaluating the S-State cycling of polar and temperate taxa of diatoms and green algae under a range of effective light levels and measurement temperatures (Table 2), we can determine if polar taxa have evolved to increase photosynthetic energy conversion efficiency by minimizing inefficient recombination reactions.

 Measurement temperatures ranged from 0 to 28°C, depending on the taxa (Table 2).
-While light absorption and energy transfer in PSII are not temperature-sensitive, the redox reactions associated with downstream electron transport can be highly temperature-dependent [39].
-Notably, the incidence of charge recombination typically decreases with temperature due to the thermal sensitivity of recombination enzymes [50].
+While light absorption and energy transfer within PSII are not temperature-sensitive, the redox reactions associated with downstream electron transport are highly temperature-dependent [39].
+Notably, the incidence of charge recombination typically decreases with temperature[50].
 However, this effect may be minimized in strains possessing adaptive mechanisms to regulate photosynthetic electron flow, S-State transitions, and energy partitioning [39].
 Thus, comparing S-State cycling across measurement temperatures helps unravel the properties of the photosynthetic apparatus.

 Altering the spacing between sequential flashes can simulate varying effective light conditions.
 At higher light levels, more photons arrive per unit of time, corresponding to shorter spacing between saturating flashes in our measurement protocol (Figure 5).
 Cultures were evaluated at flash spacings of 1, 2, 4, 8, and 16 seconds.
-Corresponding to the effective light levels calculated using the σPSII for each unique measurement condition as follows:
+The equivalent effective light levels are estimated using the σPSII for each unique measurement condition as follows: